 5 Easy Ways to Transfer Files Between Computers

-You might think that simple operations are as simple as transferring files between computers on a home network.
+You might think that simple operations are as simple as on a home network.
 Unfortunately, this is not the case.

 On the company network, the company’s IT department usually creates a network shared drive, and anyone connected to the computer can place and exchange files over the network.
 On your home network, you don’t have an IT department that can do this for you.